Is It Safe To Eat Blueberries During Pregnancy?

 • The blueberries contain polyphenols, a compound that aids the development of the bones in the fetus and can be beneficial for the baby’s overall health and brain development.

-• Premature delivery has become a common problem these days.
-According to the US Centers for Disease Control and Prevention (CDC), the preterm birth rate experienced a 4% increase from 2020 to 2021, reaching 10.5% compared to the previous 10.1%.
+• According to the US Centers for Disease Control and Prevention (CDC), the preterm birth rate experienced a 4% increase from 2020 to 2021, reaching 10.5% compared to the previous 10.1%.
 Including blueberries in your healthy, well-balanced diet may help prevent issues that can cause preterm birth.

-• Pregnant ladies who consume blueberries reduce the risk of low birth weight of their newborns.
+• Consuming blueberries may reduce the risk of low birth weight of your newborn.

 Things To Remember